xiangjunn/tp/docs/DeveloperGuide.md

 **4. Use case: UC4 - Find contact details**

-**Guarantees:** A filtered list of contacts that match the user key words will be shown, if and only if the command syntax is correct.
+**Guarantees:** A filtered list of contacts that match the user key words will be shown, if and only if  the user enters the correct inputs.

 **MSS**

 1. User decides on the keyword(s) to find.

-2. User types in the command to find contact(s) that match with the specified keyword(s).
+2. User enters specified keyword(s).

-3. SAS lists the matched contacts accordingly and outputs a success message to indicate the number of matched contacts found.
+3. SAS shows the matched contacts accordingly and notifies user of search success.

     Use case ends.